Atarilab/DOOM/README.md

 ## DOOM Elements
 ### Master Manager
 The master manager is the entry point of DOOM.
 It loads up the necessary configurations based on the arguments you provide to it, the main one being the `task`, used to resolve the task, robot and interface (sim/real).
 The available configs are defined in `task_configs.py` and can be appended with new ones for new tasks. `LowLevelCmdPublisher` is the ROS2 node inside the `master_manager` that runs the main program loop inside the callback.
 Essentially, it updates the states and passes them to the controller that is active, which returns low-level commands which could be in the form of PD targets or torques.
 The low-level commands are then published through the unitree communication channel (which uses DDS), to either the simulation interface or real robot interface (which are automatically resolved from the task name).

-In the barest form for creating a new controller, all you need is to inherit the `ControllerBase` and complete the `compute_lowlevelcmd` function, that has access to the states that you subscribe to, and you can compute the desired motor commands in the form of PD targets or torques and pass return it.
-An example of this can be seen in the `ZeroController` or the `DampingController`.
+Optionally, the UI Interface can be run concurrently with the `LowLevelCmdPublisher` inside `master_manager` using the `enable-ui` argument.

 ### State Manager
 The state manager is responsible for listening to different ROS2/DDS topics.
 Each subscriber also has callbacks/handlers which are defined in `state_manager/msg_handlers.py`.
 The state manager then makes these states available to your controllers in the form of a dictionary.